Helping You Begin A New Chapter With Confidence

 Spousal support, also known as alimony, can become a sticking point between divorcing spouses.
 As with child support, one spouse may think they pay too much spousal support, while the other spouse thinks they are not receiving enough.

-At Marsh & Frost, our attorneys will help you prepare a solid case for protecting your interests.
+At Marsh & Frost, our attorney will help you prepare a solid case for protecting your interests in the Georgia divorce process.
 Whether you are fighting for spousal support or seeking to protect yourself from having to make excessive spousal support payments, we can thoroughly investigate your situation and develop a strategy for safeguarding your rights and future.

-From our offices in Marietta, we are positioned to help clients in Cobb County, Cherokee County and Fulton County, in the Atlanta, Georgia, metropolitan area.
+From our office in Marietta, we are positioned to help clients in Cobb County, Cherokee County and Fulton County in the Atlanta metropolitan area.

 How Are Alimony Payments Determined?